Blog

 Backpackers

-A distinct group within budget travel – frugal, flexible, and often fluent in navigating uncertainty.
-They’re not booking months in advance.
-They’re reading hostel reviews on the bus and making same-day decisions based on gut feel and Wi-Fi, prioritizing flexibility, social connection, and shared spaces over privacy or polish.
+Backpackers are frugal, flexible and often fluent in navigating uncertainty.
+They're not booking months in advance; they're reading hostel reviews on the bus and making same-day decisions.

 People at a reception desk in a cozy setting, with one person wearing a backpack and engaging in conversation with the staff.

-7. Luxury travelers
+8. Luxury travelers

 • Tailored, proactive and discreet service that remembers details across visits

-• Dining, wellness, and design experiences that feel thoughtful and unique
+• Dining, wellness and design experiences that feel thoughtful and unique

 • A frictionless booking and stay experience

-• Price and perceived value need to match
+• Price and perceived value closely matched

 What hotels can do: